cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 You might be wondering: if we're going go from SMEM back to registers why don't we just write it back from the fragments?
 The answer is n-fold:

-1. **No GMEM->SMEM instructions**: Ampere has the nice async GMEM->SMEM pipeline, but there is no direct SMEM->GMEM pipeline.
+1. **No SMEM->GMEM instructions**: Ampere has the nice async GMEM->SMEM pipeline, but there is no direct SMEM->GMEM pipeline.
 Therefore, we have to stage the SMEM blocks in registers before writing back to HBM.
 2. **Vectorization**: The fragments are stored as per-thread shapes, which are scattered halfs across all the registers.
 To write back to gmem, each thread writes one fp32 at a time across a bunch of scattered memory addresses.
 Given what we know about the memory bus and vectorization, this is excruciatingly inefficient and slow.
 By staging through SMEM, each thread can write a full 128-bit block in one instruction like before.
 3. **Coalescing**: Furthermore, we can group all 32 threads into a contiguous block to coalesce the store into the 512-byte memory transaction like before.